 Following on from the above, this award is as stated above but being run as part of the society itself.

 Nominate a Growhampton volunteer who has shown exceptional commitment and dedication towards caring for the Growhampton chickens this past academic year.

 Growhampton Volunteer of the Year Award

-Growhampton Volunteer of the Year Nominate a Growhampton volunteer that has shown outstanding commitment towards the Growhampton Project and its edible campus, including:
+Nominate a Growhampton volunteer that has shown outstanding commitment towards the Growhampton Project and or its Edible Campus.

 Programme Rep of the Year

-Programme Reps are vital at Roehampton to ensuring students get their voice heard in shaping their own degree.
-This award goes to an undergraduate program rep who has gone the extra mile to represent their fellow course members throughout the year
+Programme Reps are vital at Roehampton by ensuring students have their voice heard by shaping their own degree.
+This award goes to an undergraduate Programme Rep who has gone the extra mile to represent their fellow course members throughout the year.

 Department Rep of the Year